acolomba/blackvuesync/README.md

 ### Manual Usage

 The dashcam address is the only required parameter.
-Specifying ```--dry-run``` makes it so that the script communicates what it would do without actually doing anything.
+The ```--dry-run``` option makes it so that the script communicates what it would do without actually doing anything.
 Example:

 ```
 $ blackvuesync.py dashcam.example.net --dry-run
 ```

-It's also possible to specify a destination directory other than the current using ```--destination```:
+It's also possible to specify a destination directory other than the current directory with ```--destination```:

 ```
 $ blackvuesync.py dashcam.example.net --destination /mnt/dashcam --dry-run
 ```

 A retention period can be indicated with ```-keep``` -- e.g., two weeks.
-Recordings prior to the retention period will be removed from the destination.
+Recordings prior to the retention period will be removed from the destination directory.
 Accepted units are ```d``` for days and ```w``` for weeks.
 If no unit is indicated, days are assumed.

 ```
 $ blackvuesync.py dashcam.example.net --destination /mnt/dashcam --keep 2w --dry-run
 ```

-A typical invocation would then be:
+A typical invocation would be:

 ```
 $ blackvuesync.py dashcam.example.net --destination /mnt/dashcam --keep 2w